harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 ![image_alt](https://github.com/harshsurana1507/Create3robot_Predictive_Maintenance/blob/14de19ba22c41d21a0d5549ed9238a55e0e8d37b/IMG-20240808-135446%20(1).jpg)

-Robot dragging the piece of paper, cardboard and bundle of wire without detecting it.
+Robot dragging the piece of paper or cardboard and bundle of wire without detecting it.

 ### Example 4: Running the iRobot when battery is less than 12%:
 1. Repeat the steps 1 till 7 as in Example 1.
 2. In the output of prediction we will get values greater than 0.5 showing that maintenance is required and classification as 3, showing that battery of the robot is less, so charge it.
 ![image_alt](https://github.com/harshsurana1507/Create3robot_Predictive_Maintenance/blob/ed27541316f45eddea25c7d2d706493f2aabc4ff/Screenshot_2024-10-01-09-07-14-23_92460851df6f172a4592fca41cc2d2e6.jpg)
-When robots battery is less than 12% the LED light on top of robot starts blinking in red color.
+When robots battery is less than 12% the light on top of the robot starts blinking in red color.

 <!-- ROADMAP -->